Undergraduate Program

 For Spring Quarter 2020 graduate students in the Ethnic Studies Ph.D. program may select to take their courses with the S/U grading option instead of the standard Letter Grade.

 When courses are full and have reached capacity a student can opt to add themself to the waitlist.
 Waitlist does not guarantee enrollment.
-You are essentially waiting for a vacancy in the section or course.
+You are essentially waiting for a vacancy in the section or course to become availalble.

-Waitlists at UC San Diego are automated by WebReg.
-When a seat in a course becomes available because an enrolled student has decided to drop, the first eligible student on the waitlist will be automatically enrolled by WebReg.
-UCSD establishes an end date for the waitlist and it typically terminates automatically the Thursday of Week 2 of the quarter.
-Each person on the waitlist waits to see if a space becomes available in the course or section.
-You have decided if you are willing to wait for the opportunity to enroll.
+Waitlists at UC San Diego are automated.
+When a seat in a course becomes available because an enrolled student has decided to drop, the first eligible student on the waitlist will be automatically enrolled.
+UCSD establishes an end date for the waitlist and it typically terminates automatically the Thursday of Week 2 of each quarter.
+Each person on the waitlist waits to see if a space becomes available in the course or section in the order they are listed.
+You have the option to decided if you are willing to wait for the opportunity to enroll.
 Electing to place yourself on the waitlist does not guarantee enrollment.